revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### 2. The host application keeps ownership of data and persistence

-RevoGrid Gantt supplies typed task, dependency, resource, assignment, calendar, and baseline models.
+RevoGantt supplies typed task, dependency, resource, assignment, calendar, and baseline models.
 Your application decides how those models are stored and synchronized.

 The documentation includes patterns for: